gsjung0419/LMPTorch/README.md

 0. Intro

  -.
-The codes allow LAMMPS communicate with python codes (e.g., Pytorch based NNP;torchani and ASE library for ab-initio calculations, QE,NWchem,VASP and other NNP;SchNet)
+The codes allow LAMMPS communicate with python codes (e.g., Pytorch based NNP;torchani and ASE library for ab-initio calculations, QE, NWchem, VASP and other NNPs, e.g., SchNet)

  -.
 The example of TorchANI is provided (https://github.com/gsjung0419/LammpsANI)